 A Medicaid audit that regularly reviews recipient eligibility is a needed mechanism to ensure that benefits go to those Iowans who truly need the services.
 States that have begun the process of examining Medicaid eligibility abuse have found shocking results that are costing taxpayers millions.
 FGA previously outlined some of the findings of Medicaid eligibility abuse from other states:

 - Michigan identified more than 7,000 lottery winners still collecting welfare, some with jackpots as high as $4 million.

 - Illinois uncovered more than 14,000 dead enrollees still on Medicaid.

 - Arkansas removed 25,000 individuals from their Medicaid rolls because they were receiving benefits in multiple states.

-This past November in Louisiana, the legislative auditor made a random selection of 100 Medicaid recipients and found that 82 of those individuals did not qualify to receive benefits.
+In Louisiana, the legislative auditor made a random selection of 100 Medicaid recipients and found that 82 of those individuals did not qualify to receive benefits.
 At this time, it is unclear how much Medicaid fraud is present in Iowa, but the evidence from other states demonstrates that a Medicaid recipient audit is needed.

 Iowa’s Medicaid program has expanded due to the Patient Protection and Affordable Care Act and now nearly one in five of Iowans receive Medicaid benefits.
 While the federal government picks up most of the tab, Medicaid is still the second largest appropriation within Iowa’s General Fund, totaling $1.3 billion in our state’s most recent budget.
 With this much money involved in delivering such needed care, Iowa taxpayers deserve to know that their hard-earned dollars are being spent appropriately.